ratorx/chumenu/README.md

 * **help** - Repeats above info

 ## Docs
-The code itself is easy to understand.
-However, the integration of node and python might require more explanation.
-The server which processes and sends messages is written in node.
-The web scraping is done in python.
-The scraped data is sent to the server by making a post request from the python script to the appropriate URL.
-The server then deals with the data.
+The node server handles the webhook verification.
+Also it receives the messaging notifications from Facebook.
+This is then passed as an argument to a python script which sends a POST request to the Facebook API.
+The keywords can be defined inside the menus.py dictionary.
+A decorator for sending a post request with the correct format for the message is included in api.py.
+Node-schedule handles sending the lunch & dinner menus at the appropriate times.

 ## Development
 If you want more keywords, drop me a message and I'll see what I can do.
 In the spirit of open source, feel free send a pull request.

 ### TODO:
 * Improve reliability of server
-* Improve integration with python to allow message keywords to be declared in python
 * Add more keywords
 * Add rating system with messaging_postbacks